-- If your athlete does experience a miscarriage or still birth, it is suggested that they speak with their GP who will be able to assess the most effective way to provide them with the support they need. - Athletes may experience emotional trauma from a miscarriage or still birth immediately, or it may take a few weeks.
-However, it is likely that they will experience a bereavement period. - They may feel tired, lose their appetite, or have some difficulty sleeping after a miscarriage or still birth.
-People grieve in different ways - whether they choose to discuss their feelings will be personal to them. - If you are concerned by your athlete and/or their partner's mental health, support groups are available to provide counselling services specifically for people affected by miscarriage or still birth. - • ★The Miscarriage Association is a charity that offers support to people who have lost a baby.
-They can be contacted on 01924 200799 and info@miscarriageassociation.org.uk - Cruse Bereavement Care (Cruse Bereavement Support) helps people understand their grief and cope with their loss.
-They also have a helpline (0808 808 1677) and a network of local branches offering support. - If your athlete would like to talk to a midwife about any aspect of still birth, the midwives on the Tommy's advice line are trained to discuss pregnancy loss and providing bereavement (0800 0147 800).
-Further support can also be accessed here: Tommy's - Together, for every baby.
+- If you do experience a miscarriage or still birth, it is suggested that you speak with your GP, who will be able to assess the most effective way to provide you with the support you need. - You may experience emotional trauma from a miscarriage or still birth immediately, or it may take a few weeks.
+However, it is likely that you will experience a bereavement period. - You may feel tired, lose your appetite, or have some difficulty sleeping after a miscarriage or still birth.
+People grieve in different ways - whether you choose to discuss your feelings with another individual is your choice. - Your partner may also be affected by the loss of your baby.
+It may, therefore, help to discuss how you both are feeling. - If you are concerned about your and/or your partner's mental health, support groups are available to provide counselling services specifically for people affected by miscarriage or still birth. - ★The Miscarriage Association is a charity that offers support to people who have lost a baby.
+They can be contacted on 01924 200799 and info@miscarriageassociation.org.uk - If you would like to talk to a midwife about any aspect of still birth, the midwives on the Tommy's advice line are trained to discuss pregnancy loss and bereavement (0800 0147 800).
+Further support can also be accessed here: Tommy's Together, for every baby.